 Core Teaching Team:

-Barry Hoonan teaches the fifth and sixth grade cluster.
-Winner of the 2004 Hoey Award as Outstanding Educator in English Language, he has taught at all levels of elementary for twenty-eight years.
+Todd Erler and Barry Hoonan teaches the fifth and sixth grade cluster.
+Barry is the winner of the 2004 Hoey Award as Outstanding Educator in English Language, he has taught at all levels of elementary for twenty-eight years.
 He earned his Master's in Education from Lesley College in Cambridge Massachusetts and his Bachelor of Arts in Journalism and Advertising and his teaching certificate from University of Washington.

 Liz Finin teaches Language Arts, Social Studies, World Languages and Project-Based Learning.
 She has a Master's in Teaching from Teachers' College, Columbia University and a Bachelor of Arts in English from Russell Sage College.
 She began teaching twenty years ago in the Peace Corps, in Mauritania, West Africa.
 She has taught in New York City, Seattle, Bremerton and Bainbridge Island.
 She has worked with English Language Learners of all ages, K-adult, from every continent.

 Paul Sullivan teaches Math classes at Odyssey Middle School.
 He has a Bachelor in Science for Mathematics, Computer Science and Economics from The University of Puget Sound, and is a graduate of Teachers College, Columbia University.
 Paul has taught for 19 years in New York City; Swaziland, through the Peace Corps; Renton and Bainbridge Island.

 Support Teaching Team includes Siri Miller, Art, Susan Tolley, Music; Michele Shields, PE/Health Grades 1-6, and Cammy McDowell, Special Education.